 News from the 10th Planet

 And the most exciting News!
 We're proud to announce the debut of our new duo CD, Lovely Flame!
-Yes, after a couple years of hard work and promises, trying to pick up the "now where were we" pieces in between recording many fine CDs by other artists (for instance, the two wonderful ones below) we're happy as can be to make this offering to the music lovers and the music community of Fairbanks and Alaska.
+Yes, after a couple years of hard work and promises, trying to pick up the "now where were we" pieces in between recording many fine CDs by other artists (for instance, the four wonderful ones below) we're happy as can be to make this offering to the music lovers and the music community of Fairbanks and Alaska.
 Six of Robin's songs, six of Pat's.
 What makes it "duo" though is the harmony throughout.
 We 're singin' it like we live it--together!
 We'd love for you to have your copy too.
 You can order it here (and get the beautiful cover by Robin and Fairbanks graphic artist Sue Sprinkle) and here (at CD baby for digital downloads.)
 If you order the CD and would like it autographed we'd be happy to fire up the "cursive" and do that to.
-We had a fantastic time opening for Leon Russell this past Saturday and will be playing in the coming months in your town to--if you live in Alaska.
+We had a fantastic time opening for Leon Russell this past fall and will be playing in the coming months in your town to--if you live in Alaska.
 Come on out and say Hi and in the meantime, warm up with the 12 songs here!
-Happy Autumn to one and all!
+Happy Solstice to one and all!

 Saturday, June 29th, 2013